-While Flamini could change the world by decreasing our dependence on non-renewable energy, his footballing career was mediocre to say the least.
-He began his career playing at Marseille before he was spotted by Arsenal scouts.
-He joined the Gunners in 2004 and started out as a utility player in his first season, making nine starts and twelve substitute appearances from the bench.
+While Flamini could change the world by decreasing our dependence on non-renewable energy, his footballing career was mediocre, to say the least.
+He joined the Arsenal in 2004 and started out as a utility player in his first season, making nine starts and twelve substitute appearances from the bench.
 Throughout the next three seasons he never really managed to gain a spot in the starting line up.
-He was always filling in for injured players such as Gilberto Silva, Abou Diaby and Cesc Fabregas.

-The Frenchman eventually left the Gunners for AC Milan in 2008 after growing frustrated because of his role in the team.
+The Frenchman eventually left the Gunners for AC Milan in 2008.
 Milan was where he first met entrepreneur Pasquale Granata and became best friends.
 Both guys had a big interest in environmental issues and decided to start a company together.
 On the field for Milan, Flamini was once again used mainly as a utility player.
 Over five seasons in Italy, he only made 97 appearances and scored seven goals.
-After his contract expired, he trained in London with Arsenal to regain match fitness and look for a new team in the Premier League.
+After his contract expired, he trained in London with Arsenal to regain match fitness.
 Surprisingly Arsenal resigned him as they needed an extra midfielder to add depth to the squad.
-Initially his first season back was a success, impressing pundits and fans with his performances on the pitch.
+Initially, his first season back was a success, impressing pundits and fans with his performances on the pitch.